numpy/numpy/doc/source/user/absolute_beginners.rst

   Docstring: Return the number of items in a container.
   Type:      builtin_function_or_method

-Have the same output because they were compiled in a programming language other than Python.
+have the same output because they were compiled in a programming language other than Python.